 Each submission consists of three required items along with several optional ones.
 The required items are Manuscript, Graphical abstract and Cover letter.
-Please read below the instructions how to prepare each submission item.
+Please read below the instructions on how to prepare each submission item.

 Manuscripts for submission

 The manuscript should be uploaded as a single Word.doc .docx or .rtf file.
 Manuscripts have to be typed in English (consistent standard British or American English is required) with 1.5 line spacing (11 points size of Calibri font; Greek letters from Symbol character set) and in an A4 page format leaving 2.0 cm wide margins.
-The use of Microsoft Word template is strongly encouraged.
-Do not insert any graphics (schemes, figures, etc.) into a movable frame which can superimpose the text and make the layout very difficult (must be In „Line with Text“).
-For Regional specific, nonstandard characters please save documents with "Embed fonts" Word option: Save as ‐> (Tools) ‐> Save Options… ‐> Embed fonts in the text.
+The use of the Microsoft Word template is strongly encouraged.
+Do not insert any graphics (schemes, figures, etc.) into a movable frame that can superimpose the text and make the layout very difficult (must be In „Line with Text“).
+For Regional specific, nonstandard characters please save documents with the "Embed fonts" Word option: Save as ‐> (Tools) ‐> Save Options… ‐> Embed fonts in the text.

 Figures, Schemes, Sketches and Tables

 Authors are encouraged to prepare illustrations in color.
 Graphic objects and Tables must be numbered, each consecutively by Arabic numbers with precise captions and Table titles supplied.
 They should be inserted into the main text.
-All table columns should have a heading cell which explains clearly the data filled in.
+All table columns should have a heading cell that explains clearly the data filled in.
 Footnotes to table contents, in font size of 10, are to be indicated consequently by superscripted small letters.
-Tables should be prepared by MS Word “Insert table” tools.
+Tables should be prepared with MS Word “Insert table” tools.
 The position of Table columns must not be formatted using the space tab.
 Table rows must not be formatted using carriage returns (enter key).
 Tables must not be incorporated as graphic objects.

 All Illustrations should be prepared according to artwork instructions.